-THIS COURSE IS FANTASTIC BECAUSE ...
+THIS COURSE IS FANTASTIC BECAUSE...

-This qualification places an emphasis on higher order technical proficiency, rigorous argument and problem-solving skills which therefore allows students to think deeply about concepts within mathematics.
+This qualification places an emphasis on ensuring that students develop the confidence and competence with statistical techniques to enable them to apply those techniques flexibly to solve statistical problems through a practical programme of study.
 The skills it builds are transferable in further education settings and future life in the world of work.